St. Leo's (soccer team): History

-Original team

 Nicknamed the Blue and White, St. Leo’s was founded by William Klosterman in 1902 as a recreational team for the St. Leo’s Sodality, a Catholic men’s organization.
 It competed in the Junior League, winning the league title.
 In 1903, St. Leo's moved up to the Amateur League which competed at Christian Brother's College where they again won the league title.
-During the 1904-05 season, they competed in a league at Forest Park.
-In 1905, they entered the St. Louis Association Foot Ball League where they won three consecutive league titles.
+During the 1904-05 season, they competed in a league at Forest Park, in 1905-06, they entered the Empire Park League and in 1906-08 the St. Louis Association Foot Ball League winning the championship in each of those seasons.
 Following its 1908 championship, the AFL merged with the St. Louis Soccer League which had been established the year before.
 St. Leo’s quickly asserted its dominance as the only fully professional team in the new league.
 It ran off a string of five championships.
 By 1910, frustrations at St. Leo’s success began to surface among the league’s other teams.
 This led to a movement to make the SLSL and entirely amateur league.
 This controversy became so heated during the 1911-1912 season that St. Leo’s withdrew from the league during the end of the season.
 Despite not playing several games, it still won the league title.
-The team re-entered the SLSL for the 1912-1913 season, but the resentment at its success could no longer be contained and the SLSL split in 1913 into two leagues, the fully professional Federal Park League and the amateur Robison Field League.
-St. Leo’s took both Federal Park League titles, but in 1915, they fell to Innisfails 4-2 in the replay of a combined league title game.
-The first game had ended in a 2-2 tie.
+The team re-entered the SLSL for the 1912-1913 season, but the resentment at its success could no longer be contained and the SLSL split in 1913 into two leagues, the Athletic Park League and the Pastime Park League.
+St. Leo’s took both Federal Park League titles, but in 1915, Innisfails defeated St. Leo's for the city championship.
+The first game of the three game series ended in a 2-2 tie with Innisfails taking the second game, 4-2.
+The third game never materialized because of conflicting events and unavailability of players.
 That summer, the two leagues merged to form a renewed SLSL.
 This episode did not serve St. Leo’s long term interests as it brought Ben Millers into the top level of St. Louis soccer.
 Ben Millers quickly established themselves as the dominant team and St. Leo’s and Innisfails found themselves fighting for second place.
 In 1918, St. Leo’s Catholic Church withdrew its sponsorship from the team and the team gained the sponsorship of St. Louis Screws.

-Second team

-St. Leo's may have begun sponsoring a new team, as a St. Leo's, from St. Louis, entered the 1922 National Challenge Cup.
-As this team was not in the St. Louis Soccer League, it most probably competed in one of the lower division city leagues.
+St. Leo's had a Municipal League team entered in the 1922 National Challenge Cup.

-National competition

-During the early decades of the twentieth century, U.S. soccer was a largely regional sport.
-However, in 1911 the top St. Louis and east coast teams met in a round robin tournament to crown the U.S. soccer champions.
-This round robin tournament is barely documented, but from various sources, it seems that on December 29, 1912, St. Leo’s defeated West Hudson A.A. to clinch the title as U.S. soccer champions.
+Intercity matches

+In December 1911 the St. Leos hosted the 1911 American Cup holders Tacony of Philadelphia and played them to a 4-4 tie.
+On December 29, 1912, St. Leo’s defeated the 1912 American Cup holders West Hudson A.A.
+4-2.